 Forest green, deep and oniony, chefs love a good green oil, and ramp leaf oil is probably the best I’ve ever had.
-Alot of the time, green oil can be a thoughtless garnish, or lazy drizzle on top of a soup—a little color—nothing more.
+It's a great way to preserve ramp greens.
+Most of the time, green oil can be a thoughtless garnish, or lazy drizzle on top of a soup—a little color—nothing more.

 But with a little care, green oil is not only an impressive finish to a plate, especially soup, but it can have great flavor too, especially if it’s made with onion things.